National Institute for Physiological Sciences Takemura Lab Sensory & Cognitive Brain Mapping

 Could you explain a ballpark figure of daily life in the lab?

 Takemura Lab has a lab meeting once per week.
-Except for that, there is no lab rules for schedule of each lab members.
-Professor Takemura usually comes to the lab in relatively early morning and go to home at around 5PM, for supporting his young children.
-While time schedules are flexible per lab member, students are encouraged to follow a relatively flexible 9-5pm schedule at work.
-Experiments for human participants will be usually held from 9AM to 4PM.
-Takemura Lab discourage members to work until late night and strongly supports work-life balance.
-Remote working is also encouraged, to reduce concerns of covid-19 pandemic.
+Except for that, there are no lab rules for the schedule of each lab member.
+Professor Takemura usually comes to the lab in the relatively early morning and goes home at around 5 PM, to support his young children.
+While time schedules are flexible per lab member, students are encouraged to follow a relatively flexible 9-5 pm schedule at work.
+Experiments for human participants will be usually held from 9 AM to 4 PM.
+Takemura Lab discourages members from working until late at night and strongly supports work-life balance.

 Are there any chance to go to other countries as Takemura Lab activities?